babel/babel-preset-env/README.md

 This option enables a new plugin that replaces the statement `import "babel-polyfill"` or `require("babel-polyfill")` with individual requires for `babel-polyfill` based on environment.

 > NOTE: Only use `require("babel-polyfill");` once in your whole app.
 One option is to create a single entry file that only contains the require statement.
+> If `babel-polyfill` is loaded more than once, it will throw an error because these global polyfills can collide and provoke issues that are hard to trace.

 **In**